learn-co-curriculum/react-hooks-children/README.md

 While you won't see as many examples of this style of writing components when you're first getting started with React, this pattern is an incredibly useful one to master.
-In addition to helping with component reusability, it can also help with needing to pass props down multiple levels of the component hierarchy.
+In addition to helping with component reusability, it can also help with passing props down multiple levels of the component hierarchy.

 ## Resources